marcblank/nina.plugin.manifests/README.md

 # Test your manifest

-The manifest repository has a script, that will gather all available manifests inside the repository, validate their contant based on the schema definition and then puts all valid schemas into a big manifest file for upload to the server.
+The manifest repository has a script, that will gather all available manifests inside the repository, validate their content based on the schema definition and then puts all valid schemas into a big manifest file for upload to the server.
 This script can also be used to test your manifest, that it is valid.
 For the script to be able to run you need to install [nodeJS](https://nodejs.org/en/) and install the dependencies.
 ```bash